aws-samples/simple-nft-marketplace/docs/en/DOCS_01_CREATE_AMB.md

 > Note: The creation of the node can take up to 30 minutes.
 >
 To connect to the Ethereum network, we must create a node and connect it to the appropriate network.
-We will use *Ropsten*, also known as the *Etheremum Testnet*, which is a test network allowing for blockchain development testing before deployment on Mainnet.
+We will use *Ropsten*, also known as the *Ethereum Testnet*, which is a test network allowing for blockchain development testing before deployment on Mainnet.

 This node will provide our endpoint to communicate with the Ethereum network.